-A CREN editorial cartoon hangs over my desk to this day, and sums up what happened next.
-It shows Hayes as a rainsuited mariner, confronting a destructive tornado levelling everything in its path.
+A CREN editorial cartoon by the inimitable Paul Kerman hangs over my desk to this day, and sums up what happened next.
+It shows Hayes as a rainsuited mariner, confronting Reagan as a destructive tornado levelling everything in its path.
 Hayes had assured supporters that renewables could weather the storm.
 Within weeks, he’d been dismissed.

 Reagan’s first budget mapped out a 93% cut in renewable energy and energy conservation spending.
 The big money on Reagan’s level playing field was set aside for synthetic fuel subsidies.

 Like any other news outlet in a world before PDFs, CREN received its share of news leaks in hard copy, encased in (literal or metaphorical) plain brown envelopes.
 One of them foretold the policy choices that set Alberta and Canada up to be bruised by a global oil price crash that is now entering its fourth year.

 It was the early 1980s, just before federal and provincial ministers signed off on one of the country’s first heavy oil developments.
 The origins of the anonymous analysis were clear—it was printed on the recycled map paper used for in-house drafts at the then Department of Energy, Mines and Resources.